-The Hardware Reset must not be used during normal operation of the device since it does not detach the device from the network.
-It shall be kept as an emergency exit procedure to be done in the rare case that the device gets stuck waiting for some network.
+The hardware unconditional Restart must not be used during normal operation of the device since it does not detach the device from the network.
+It shall be kept as an emergency exit procedure to be done in the rare case that the device gets stuck waiting for some network or RUIM responses.